dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

-#### 8. Choose file encoding、Code Color highlight
+#### 8. Change file encoding、Code Color highlight

-When you open an unknown document, that is, hx cannot be highlighted and colored, you can choose to open it with other editors in the lower right corner.
+When you open an unknown document, hx cannot be highlighted and colored, you can choose to open it with other editors in the lower right corner.

 When you open a file with garbled encoding, you can also select the encoding in the lower right corner to reopen it.

 <img src="/static/snapshots/started_tutorial/select-encoding.gif" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />

-#### 9. Go to definition
+#### 9. Goto definition

-Go to definition is a very commonly used function, ordinary editors are not longer than this, only guess the word jump.
+Goto definition is an important part of what makes an editor useful.

 HBuilderX has a powerful syntax analysis engine that can accurately jump to the defined position.

-The shortcut key to go to the definition is `Alt+d`, and the mouse operation is alt+left click (note that it is not ctrl, because ctrl is reserved for multiple cursors)
+The shortcut key to go to the definition is Alt+D, and the mouse operation is Alt+left click.

 <img src="/static/snapshots/started_tutorial/3b6a921a9021ffa5ed54e7633afb7fd0.gif" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />

-Another feature of HBuilderX is `Go to definition to column`, `ctrl+alt+left mouse button`, you can open the code of a definition on the other side, which is convenient for common viewing。
+Another feature of HBuilderX is `Goto definition to column`, `ctrl+alt+left mouse button`, you can open definition of codes on the other side, which is convenient for general viewing.

 <img src="/static/snapshots/started_tutorial/c75ed6bdd5b6c5a9b8c827b2ee1262a9.gif" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />